 Do not drive a car or operate machinery until you are mobile and feel completely confident to do so.
 You should check with your insurance company before driving as insurance policies are all slightly different.
-Most patients can drive again six-eight weeks after your procedure.
+Most patients can drive again six to eight weeks after the procedure.

 - Make a general enquiry

 Our team are on hand to help answer any queries you might have about coming to KIMS Hospital or Sevenoaks Medical Centre.
 You can use the form below and one of our team will be in touch.
 Alternatively to speak to a member of our team, please call 01622 237 500.

 If you would like to book an appointment, you can use the form below and one of our team will be in touch.